 Cybersecurity Reference > Glossary

-Counter Unmanned Aircraft Systems (C-UAS)
+What are Counter Unmanned Aircraft Systems (C-UAS)?

 These systems have become increasingly important as unmanned aerial vehicles (UAVs) pose growing security threats to critical infrastructure, military installations, airports, and public events.